Kids are looking for heroes. Are you worthy of the title?

 Will the dad become more powerful than a locomotive?
 No. But more important than that, he will have a powerful positive influence on kids in the school—especially kids who don’t have a dad.
 So many kids need someone to talk to, or just need a good word from someone who cares.

-I would say you’re even better than that, and we’re hearing similar testimonies from people involved in the program.
+Actually, you’re even better than that, and we’re hearing similar testimonies from people involved in the program.
 One principal wrote this:

 The WATCH D.O.G.S. fill the school with a positive spirit that is contagious….
 They patrol our hallway, engage students at recess, work with small groups, help with lunch supervision and enrich the lives of everyone.
 We’ve seen an increase in daily attendance, parent/community involvement and fewer discipline issues.
 These men are my heroes for seizing this opportunity.